Shoreline Adaptation Engagement Effort

 A portion of the area to the south of these neighborhoods is also in the 100-year floodplain, which is defined by FEMA as “the area that will be inundated by the flood event having a 1-percent chance of being equaled or exceeded in any given year.”
 This area, which is also at risk of flooding, includes the shopping center on Paradise Drive and portions of the Marin Estates neighborhood.

-• The Shoreline Adaptation Engagement effort is a community engagement project aimed at developing a community vision to address current and future flood risk in Corte Madera’s bayside neighborhoods.
-It builds off of the 2021 Climate Adaptation Assessment, which identified reengaging with shoreline neighborhoods as a key next step to building community resilience.
-Launched in Fall 2023, the project will involve engaging with shoreline neighborhoods and stakeholders over several months to share information, listen to residents’ needs and concerns, and co-create next steps to build a more resilient community.
+• The Shoreline Adaptation Engagement effort was a community engagement project aimed at developing a community vision to address current and future flood risk in Corte Madera’s bayside neighborhoods.
+It built off of the 2021 Climate Adaptation Assessment, which identified reengaging with shoreline neighborhoods as a key next step to building community resilience.
+Launched in Fall 2023, the project engaged with shoreline neighborhoods and stakeholders over 8 months to share information, listen to residents’ needs and concerns, and co-create next steps to build a more resilient community.
 See the Engagement Timeline for more details on the timeline for this project.

 Resources